 This post is an answer to the questions: “Where can I get up-to date security training links?
 What tools should I use and why?”
 We hope to address other topics including ‘things to think about when you are giving a digital security training,’ and go deeper into specifics like operational security in future posts.

 The goal of this post is narrow: to provide resources to trainers focused on basic security hygiene, the digital equivalent of doing healthcare by teaching “hand washing.”

-We do not believe that security trainings will fix the political problems in the U.S. and elsewhere, and much advice in these guides depends on the good will of the U.S. government (e.g., legal access to strong encryption).
+We do not believe that security trainings will fix the political problems in the U.S. and elsewhere, and much of the advice in these guides depends on the good will of the U.S. government (e.g., legal access to strong encryption).
 However, we believe that operational security advice and digital security tools are still useful for protecting vulnerable communities from some real dangers they now face.

-It is organized into three sections:
+We’ve organized this guide into three sections:

 - Toolkits that are up to date today

 - How to keep up to date as a trainer

 - Toolkits that are out of date but still worth reviewing